 I heard about Port Salerno from Suzanne Connors, a woman I met through my blog.
 She’s a fabric designer who read my piece on Northwood Village in West Palm and suggested a visit to this seaport town as a place I might enjoy in my search for the real Florida.

 We stopped at her lovely shop in the Fish House Art Center where we chatted for quite sometime.
-There will be more stories to come from Suzanne and the other artists who work in this beautiful place as part of my Day Dream Believers series.

 Rich and I often wonder how we ended up in the part of South Florida we now live in.
 We know the answers; the builder my husband met and the plans I had to write and start a small business with a friend of mine, helping other authors get self-published.
 Some plans didn’t work out as expected and we are not thrilled with the concrete jungle that is South Florida; the traffic, the six lane local roads with the red lights, the inaccessible beaches.
 So on this beautiful day, we found ourselves walking along the harbor and through the streets of Port Salerno saying, “This is the Florida I imagined we would be living in.”
 The friendly town reminded us of our time in Brattleboro this past summer.
 Vermont in the tropics, if that’s possible.